awslabs/LISA/lib/docs/user/breaking-changes.md

 # Breaking Changes

+## Migrating to v3.2.0

+With the release of LISA v3.2.0, we have implemented a significant update to the configuration file schema to streamline the deployment process.
+The previous single config.yaml file has been deprecated in favor of a more flexible two-file
+system: config-base.yaml and config-custom.yaml.

+The config-base.yaml file now contains default properties, which can be selectively overridden using the config-custom.yaml file.
+This new structure allows for greater customization while maintaining a standardized base configuration.

+To facilitate the transition to this new configuration system, we have developed a migration utility.
+Users can execute the command `npm run migrate-properties` to automatically convert their existing config.yaml file into the new config-custom.yaml format.

+This update enhances the overall flexibility and maintainability of LISA configurations, providing a more robust foundation for future developments and easier customization for end-users.

 ## v2 to v3 Migration

 With the release of LISA v3.0.0, we have introduced several architectural changes that are incompatible with previous